-The NPI is a unique, 10-digit, identification number for health care providers, practitioners, and suppliers of health care services.
+The National Provider Identifier (NPI) is a unique, 10-digit, identification number for health care providers, practitioners, and suppliers of health care services.
 The NPI is an important means of demonstrating a viable workforce of qualified providers and practitioners to payors and other external stakeholders.

 All credentialed nutrition and dietetics practitioners (RDNs and NDTRs) should have an individual NPI regardless of work environment, employment status, or whether claims are submitted to payers.

-The NPI can be used everywhere, so if an individual works at more than one practice location or setting, that individual does not need to get two NPIs.
-An NPI does not expire or deactivate, unless the individual deactivates it.
+Your individual NPI follows you everywhere, so if you work at more than one practice location or setting, you do not need to get two NPIs.
+An NPI does not expire or deactivate, unless you deactivate it by submitting a change in status request using a National Provider Identifier Application/Update form.
+(CMS-10114)

 Obtaining an NPI: Who

 All health care providers who are HIPAA-covered entities, whether individuals or organizations, are required by law to obtain an NPI when transmitting electronic health information in connection with HIPAA standard transactions, even if a billing agency prepares the transaction.
-Even if the individual does not meet the criteria of a HIPAA-covered entity, the individual may still be required to obtain an NPI.
-And there are additional reasons why there is value in obtaining one.
+Even if you do not meet the criteria of a HIPAA-covered entity, you may still be required to obtain an NPI.
+There are additional reasons why there is value in obtaining one.

 NPI: What and Why